Fight Traffic Ticket in DelawarePage OverviewSUMMARY: How to Fight a Delaware Traffic Ticket

 Learn more below

-Fighting your DE traffic ticket means going before a judge and presenting testimony, evidence, and perhaps even witnesses that prove your innocence.
-Some drivers choose to hire traffic ticket lawyers to represent them during their hearings.
+Fighting your Delaware traffic ticket means going before a judge and presenting testimony, evidence, and perhaps even witnesses that prove your innocence.
+You may choose to hire traffic ticket lawyers to represent you during your hearings.

-If the judge finds you not guilty, you won’t have to pay the citation fine and you won’t incur points on your driving record; however, if the judge finds you guilty, you’ll have to pay the fine, your record might accumulate points (it depends on the violation), and you could face an increase in auto insurance rates.
+If the judge finds you " not guilty," you won't have to pay the traffic ticket fine, and you won't incur points on your DE driving record; however, if the judge finds you guilty, you'll have to pay the fine, your record might accumulate points (depending on the violation), and you could face an increase in auto insurance rates.

-Learn more about how you can pay your traffic ticket and avoid court.
+Learn more about how you can pay your traffic ticket and avoid going to court.

 Avoid Additional Charges

-You will handle your ticket in one of three types of courts throughout Delaware:
+You will handle your traffic ticket in one of three types of courts throughout Delaware:

 - Alderman's Courts.